TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/dbformysql-gen1-availability-establishedconnectionisdroppedorterminated.md

   Also, consider connecting with redirection, which can reduce network latency between client applications and MySQL servers by allowing applications to connect directly to backend server nodes.
 For more information, see [Connect to Azure Database for MySQL with redirection](https://docs.microsoft.com/azure/mysql/howto-redirection).

-  You also might encounter ERROR 2013: Lost connection to MySQL server during query.
+  You also might encounter **ERROR 2013: Lost connection to MySQL server during query**.
 This is a common error for MySQL databases.
 To solve this issue, try increasing the value of the following parameters: max_allowed_packet, connect_timeout, net_write_timeout, net_read_timeout, wait_timeout.
 This error can also result if resource usage on your server is very high.
 For more information, see [Azure Database for MySQL Performance Troubleshooting Basics](https://techcommunity.microsoft.com/t5/azure-database-for-mysql/azure-database-for-mysql-performance-troubleshooting-basics/ba-p/782815).

-  If you encounter the error message Azure Database for MySQL server has gone away, see the [MySQL has gone away](https://techcommunity.microsoft.com/t5/azure-database-support-blog/azure-database-for-mysql-server-has-gone-away/ba-p/369138) troubleshooting guide.
+  If you encounter the error message **Azure Database for MySQL server has gone away**, see the [MySQL has gone away](https://techcommunity.microsoft.com/t5/azure-database-support-blog/azure-database-for-mysql-server-has-gone-away/ba-p/369138) troubleshooting guide.

   High connection latency can also result from a user configuration error.
 For potential issues with: